Infinite integrals in terms of series: Derivations of formula in known volumes

-where there exists a singularity at $x=-i$. \end{example} \begin{example} Extended Grobner integral form over integers.
+where $n\geq 1$ there exists a singularity at $x=i$. \end{example} \begin{example} Extended Gr\"{o}bner integral form over integers.
 Table 324(11(b)) in \cite{grobner}.
 This is an example of why infinite integrals in terms finite series is useful.
-The Grobner form does not admit positive integers while the other form does allowing for iterative analysis of the definite integral.
+The Gr\"{o}bner form does not admit positive integers while the other form does allowing for iterative analysis of the definite integral.
 In this example we use equation (\ref{eq:thm2}) and set $m\to \frac{\alpha m}{2},b\to 1,v\to \alpha ,k\to 2 n,n\to m-1,a\to 1$ and simplify;

 where $Re(\alpha)>0,0 < m < 2n+2, n=0,1,2,..,$, and there exists a singularity at $x=1$. \end{example}